• About Texas Travel Talk

 6. Cedar Hill State Park

 Southwest of Dallas is Cedar Hill State Park, known for its beautiful hiking trails.
 I’ve heard great things about the trails.
-The alone is worth a visit—camp at one of the many sites available with restrooms around every corner.
-There’s a public boat ramp for easy access into Joe Pool Lake for campers who like to boat.
+This alone is worth a visit—camp at one of the many sites available with restrooms around every corner.
+There’s a public boat ramp for easy access to Joe Pool Lake, perfect for campers who enjoy boating.

 7. Purtis Creek State Park

-Campers will find walk-in tent camping and primitive camping if you’re brave …me – no way!
-But don’t worry, camping with water and electricity is also available.
+Campers will find walk-in tent camping and open-ground camping if they’re brave—me—no way!
+But don’t worry—camping with water and electricity is also available.
 Purtis Creek State Park has rules on boating and fishing, so please read up on them for your safety and concerns.

 Pro Tip: If you like to shop for antiques and old odds and ends, First Monday Trade Days in Canton is not far away.